-Sophie Hinson is a violinist from Nottingham, who is currently studying at the Royal Academy of Music in London on a scholarship with teacher Philippe Honoré and additionally voice with Michael Chance.
-Sophie has been accepted onto a Master's Degree at The Royal Academy with an additional scholarship for 2020.
-Sophie has also been accepted as a Britten-Pears Young Artist for 2020 and looks forward to working with the orchestral programme this summer.
+Sophie Hinson is a violinist from Nottingham, who is continuing her studies at the Royal Academy of Music in London as a Master's Degree scholar, with teacher Philippe Honoré and additionally voice with Michael Chance.

 Sophie is a member of the award winning Odora Trio which was founded at The Royal Academy of Music in 2016.
 They have been prize winners at The Issac's and Pirani Piano Competition, The Harold Craxton Chamber Music Prize and most recently were semi-finalists at The St Martin's In The Field Chamber Competition 2020.
 They have toured around the UK and performed at venues such as St Martin's In The Fields, The Korean Culture Centre, The London Charterhouse, St Peter's Church Eaton Square, St Giles Cathedral Edinburgh, Elgar's Birthplace and at the Wye Valley Summer residency.
 They look forward to another busy year of concerts at The Hay on Wye Festival in June, a Piano Trio day hosted by Adrian Brendel at The Royal Academy and a recital at Whitstable Music Society.